Safe Harbor Statement

 Past growth may not be indicative of future growth.

-Historically, we have experienced substantial sales growth through organic market share gains, new sales center openings, expanded product offerings and acquisitions that have increased our size, scope and geographic distribution.
+Historically, we have experienced substantial sales growth through organic market share gains, new sales center openings, expanded product offerings and acquisitions that have increased our size, scope and geographic footprint.
 Our various business strategies and initiatives, including our growth initiatives, are subject to business, economic and competitive uncertainties and contingencies, many of which are beyond our control.
 While we contemplate continued growth through internal expansion and acquisitions, no assurance can be made as to our ability to:

 - penetrate new markets;